michauhl/RBPBench/README.md

 #### Additional search options

-There are a number of search options available (check out `rbpbench search -h` and manual below for full descriptions).
+There are a number of search options available (check out `rbpbench search -h` and documentation below for full descriptions).
 For example, we can extend the given genomic regions, and see how this affects the hit statistics:

 ```